Killing of Akai Gurley: Chinese-Americans

-More than 3,000 protesters, mostly of Chinese American descent, showed up at New York City Hall in March 2015 to support Liang.
+More than 3,000 protesters, mostly of Chinese descent, showed up at New York City Hall in March 2015 to support Liang.
 Thousands walked across the Brooklyn Bridge to Manhattan's Chinatown in April to demand the charges to be dropped, as had been done in the past with white officers.

-Following his conviction, Asian Americans denounced the verdict at various gatherings across the country.
 There were differing opinions among Liang's supporters, with some feeling he should not have been prosecuted at all while others felt he should have been given a lesser charge—but all agreed the system needed to change.
 State Assemblyman Ron Kim stated, "I do not believe true justice prevailed.
 Our system failed Gurley and it failed Liang.
 It pitted the unjust death of an innocent young black man against the unjust scapegoating of a young Asian police officer who was frightened, poorly trained, and who committed a terrible accident."

 Nearly 15,000 people protested on behalf of Liang in New York on February 20, 2016, with similar turnouts across the United States that day.
 Many of Liang's supporters demanded that all killers should be prosecuted and that there should be no such thing as selective prosecution, scapegoating, or racism.
 Joseph Lin, a real estate agent and activist, had helped to organize the protests due to feeling that Asian Americans had been too passive with no political voice, saying that, "If he's a black officer, I guarantee you Al Sharpton will come out.
 If he's Hispanic, all the congressmen will come out.
 But no, he's a Chinese, so no one is coming out."

-New York City councilwoman Margaret Chin stated that she was satisfied with the grand jury indicting Liang but had also asked for leniency in Liang's sentencing.
+New York City Councilwoman Margaret Chin stated she was satisfied with the grand jury indictment of Liang but asked for leniency in Liang's sentencing.
 Senators Mark Treyger and William Colton had always spoken on the behalf of Chinese.